 An important part of the program is to involve parents in their child's education.
 Throughout the year, teachers provide families with assessments of student's performance and support materials through the school website and informational meetings and conferences.

 We encourage parents to attend the North Country Title I Conference each April.
 This conference is a wonderful opportunity to obtain information on a variety of subjects.
-Parents may contact the Title I Teacher, Allison Brown to inquire about services and materials.
+Parents may contact the Title I Teacher, Allison Rowden to inquire about services and materials.

 Website Resources for Parental Involvement in Schools